puppetlabs/cpp-pcp-client/README.md

 for direct access of a message's Envelope, Data and Debug chunks as DataContainer or string objects.

-The ParsedContent struct is defined as:
+The ParsedChunks struct is defined as:

 ```
-    struct ParsedContent {
+    struct ParsedChunks {
         // Envelope
         DataContainer envelope;